tasmota/docs/docs/SolaX-X1.md

 ### Breakout boards

 There are many RS485-to-TTL modules, aka breakout boards, available.
 They may work or not.
 You should have attention on the operation voltage.
 The ESP-devices work with 3 volts.
-Because of that be carefull experimenting with 5 volts.
+Because of that be careful experimenting with 5 volts.
 In the best case nothing works.
 In the worst case it will destroy your ESP or breakout board.
 Here are two examples of tested breakout boards.
 Recommended is a board with a SP3485 chip, because it is designed for operating at 3 volts.

 #### SP3485

 The SP3485 breakout board is specially made to work with only 3 volts.
-It has a seperate RTS-pin and works with a voltage from 3 to 5 volts.
+It has a separate RTS-pin and works with a voltage from 3 to 5 volts.
 [![SP3485_Breakout1](_media/solax-x1/SP3485_Breakout1_240.jpg)](_media/solax-x1/SP3485_Breakout1.jpg) [![SP3485_Breakout2](_media/solax-x1/SP3485_Breakout2_240.jpg)](_media/solax-x1/SP3485_Breakout1.jpg)
 #### HW-0519
-The HW-0519 breakout board does not need a seperate RTS-pin, because it automatically switches between sending and receiving.
+The HW-0519 breakout board does not need a separate RTS-pin, because it automatically switches between sending and receiving.
 The recommended voltage is 5 volts, but it should also work with 3 volts.
 [![HW-0519_Breakout](_media/solax-x1/HW-0519_Breakout_480.jpg)](_media/solax-x1/HW-0519_Breakout.jpg)
 ### ESP ⬌ breakout board
 The RX-, TX- and RTS- (if needed) lines have to be connected to the ESP matching the [module configuration](#configuration).